Convert - FHIR (R4) to OMOP

 If the input data is invalid (such as improperly-formatted FHIR data), the ZIP archive will not be created.
 Instead, the response will be a FHIR Operation Outcome in JSON format detailing the errors.

 However, in many cases the Convert service can continue processing even when there are issues with the input data, such as missing fields or unexpected data types.
-In such cases, issues are reported in a custom file in the ZIP archive named PROCESSING_LOG.csv
+In such cases, issues are reported in a custom extension table named PROCESSING_LOG.csv.
+This processing log categorizes issues as:

 - Informational - Basic information about the data processing, e.g., added a medication.